Paroxysmisch/genome-assembly/dissertation/main.typ

 #pagebreak()

 = Background
-== Read technology
-There are three key characteristics of sequencing reads that are often traded-off during genome assembly: length, accuracy, and evenness of representation.
-Contemporary efforts targeting de novo @t2t assembly focus on accurate long-read technology that produces contiguous sequences spanning $>=10$ @kb in length, with @pacbio and @ont being the two companies leading their development.
-This project utilizes @pacbio's @hifi read technology, due to its potential to generate long reads spanning $10$--$20$ @kb in length, whilst maintaining a low error rate of $<0.5%$, and is the current core data type for high-quality genome assembly.

 == Overlap-Layout-Consensus //https://bio.libretexts.org/Bookshelves/Computational_Biology/Book%3A_Computational_Biology_-_Genomes_Networks_and_Evolution_(Kellis_et_al.)/05%3A_Genome_Assembly_and_Whole-Genome_Alignment/5.02%3A_Genome_Assembly_I-_Overlap-Layout-Consensus_Approach
 The fundamental problem in genome sequencing is that no current technology that can read continuously from one end of the genome to the other.
 Instead, sequencing technologies only produce relatively short contiguous fragments called reads.
 Most chromosomes are $>10$ @mb long, and can be up to $1$ @gb long, while even current long-read sequencing technologies only produce accurate reads up to a few $10$s of @kb.
 Thus assembling the genome requires an algorithm to combine these shorter reads. @olc is the predominant approach for genome assembly with long reads.
 In this section, we discuss the three phases of @olc in more detail.

-#figure(
-  grid(
+#let kmer = [$k$-mer]
+#let kmers = [$k$-mers]

+#subpar.grid(
-    columns: (2.4fr, 1fr),
+    columns: 2,
-    gutter: 3em,
+    gutter: 4em,
-    [#image("graphics/overlap.svg")],
-    [#image("graphics/kmer.svg")]
+    figure(image("graphics/overlap.svg"), caption: [Overlap between two reads #v(1em)]), <fig:overlap>,
+    figure(image("graphics/kmer.svg"), caption: [All 3-mers of a read #v(1em)]), <fig:kmer>,
+    caption: [(a) shows the maximal overlapping region between a pair of reads, where the alignment is found using the Needleman-Wunsch dynamic programming algorithm. (b) shows all #kmers of a read, where $k=3$.]
 )
-)

 === Overlap
 The first step is identifying overlapping reads.
-Read $A$ overlaps with read $B$ if the suffix of $A$ matches the prefix of $B$.
+Read $A$ overlaps with read $B$ if the suffix of $A$ matches the prefix of $B$ (shown in @fig:overlap).
 While the Needleman-Wunsch dynamic programming algorithm can be used to find overlaps through pairwise alignments of reads, its $cal(O)(n^2)$ (where $n$ is the nucleotide length of the longer read) complexity for each pair of reads makes it infeasible for genome assembly involving millions, or billions of read pairs.
 Moreover, most read pairs do not overlap, making exhaustive pairwise alignment highly inefficient.

-#let kmer = [$k$-mer]
-#let kmers = [$k$-mers]
-Instead, the BLAST algorithm is used, leveraging #kmers --- unique $k$-length substrings acting as seeds for identifying overlaps.
+Instead, the BLAST algorithm is used, leveraging #kmers --- unique $k$-length substrings (example #kmers for a read are displayed in @fig:kmer) acting as seeds for identifying overlaps.
 The algorithm extracts all #kmers from the reads and locates positions where multiple reads share common #kmers.
 An approximate similarity score is computed depending on the multiplicity and location of matching #kmers.

 Next, read pairs (matches) falling under some threshold of similarity, say $95%$, are discarded.
 The full alignment need only be calculated for these remaining matching reads.
 The matches do not need to be identical, allowing tolerance for sequencing errors (and heterozygosity for diploid(/polyploid) organisms (like humans) where there may be two variants of an allele with one from each parent at polymorphic sites in the genome).